pdonadeo/ocaml-lua/index.md

 The homepage of the project is hosted on [GitHub](https://pdonadeo.github.io/ocaml-lua/).

-The complete library reference (ocamldoc generated) is here.
-TODO
+The complete library reference (ocamldoc generated) is [here](https://pdonadeo.github.io/ocaml-lua/ocamldoc/).

 Source tarball are on the download page on OCaml Forge.
 TODO